Book Tickets

 About the festival

-The first acts have been announced for Bluegrass Omagh 2024 and can be found here.
+See our Bluegrass Omagh 2025 line-up here (more acts to be announced).
 Keep an eye on our socials and website or sign up to our mailing list so you don't miss any Bluegrass news...

 There are 4 stages located at various different locations across the site.